 COMPLETION: Is voluntary but is required if requesting Crime Victim Compensation.
 Information on this form is exempt from disclosure under North Dakota Century Code 54-23.4-17.

-Applicants should understand that filing false information is a Class A misdemeanor punishable by a $2000 fine and/or 1-year imprisonment.
+Applicants should understand that filing false information is a Class A misdemeanor punishable by a $3000 fine and/or 360 days imprisonment.

 Clicking the link below will take you to the online application for